JimmyPrice/Reddit-Crypto-Bot/README.md

 # Crypto Price Bot for Reddit

-A simple bot to supply live Coin Market Cap prices to Reddit comments on request.
+A simple bot that returns current cryptocurrency prices from Coin Market Cap, to Reddit comments on request.

 ### Prerequisites & dependencies